Quick Start

 - View the comparison between the original and the processed result of your image here.

-[4] - Sidebar Navigation Panel
+[4] - Enhancement Panel

-- Adjust the scale and dimensions.
+- Adjust the scale factor or dimensions.

 - Adjust the pixel density.

-- Manage the models and their settings here.
+- Select the models and their settings.

 [6] - Zoom and Preview Options